-Current and relevant Federal policy for the required use of EVM is available in the FAR, Subpart - 34.2, Earned Value Management System and the OMB Circular A-11, Part 7 and the supplement to Part 7, Capital Programming Guide, v3.1, Supplement to Circular A-11, Planning, Budgeting, and Acquisition of Capital Assets, 2022.
+Current and relevant Federal policy for the required use of EVM is available in the FAR, Subpart - 34.2, Earned Value Management System, the OMB Circular A-11, Part 7, and the supplement to Part 7, Capital Programming Guide, v3.1, Planning, Budgeting, and Acquisition of Capital Assets.
 The USDA CIO oversees the agency's IT investments and determines which projects are deemed "major acquisitions" for IT development consistent with FAR Subpart 34.2, Earned Value Management System and OMB-Circular A-11.
 The Agency MASPM will assist project managers, Contracting Officers, and Contracting Officer representatives with Earned Value Management questions, including whether an EVMS is required for a particular acquisition.